bridgecrewio/checkov/README.md

  * Scans Terraform and AWS CloudFormation configurations.
  * Scans for [AWS credentials](docs/3.Scans/Credentials%20Scans.md) in EC2 Userdata, Lambda environment variables and Terrafrom providers
  * Policies support evaluation of variables to their optional default value.
- * Supports in-line suppression of accepted risks or false-positives to reduce recurring scan failures.
+ * Supports in-line [suppression](docs/2.Concepts/Suppressions.md) of accepted risks or false-positives to reduce recurring scan failures.
+Also supports global skip from using CLI.
  * Output currently available as CLI, JSON or JUnit XML.

 ## Screenshots